molgenis/ansible-pipelines/README.md

 #### 3A.
 Run playbook on Ansible control host for *-chaperone machines

 * Only for: machines in the *chaperone* inventory group.
+* First time only: ssh to the `ansible-host` from static-inventory yml (e.g. static_inventories/copperfist_cluster.yml)
 * Use `localhost` as the *Ansible control host*; hence run the playbook on the `chaperone` itself.

 Login to the Ansible control host and: